 Brief profile summary

-Following his PhD, he was awarded an International Climate Fellowship by the Alexander von Humboldt Foundation for postdoctoral research at the University of Hamburg in 2021.
+Following his PhD he was awarded an International Climate Fellowship by the Alexander von Humboldt Foundation for postdoctoral research at the University of Hamburg in 2021.
 He used Q-methodology to assess perceptions of climate change and adaptation capacity within the vulnerable farming community in Bangladesh.
 Besides DAAD and Alexander von Humboldt Foundations, Kabir also awarded several scholarships, including the Japanese Government (MEXT) Scholarship and the Netherlands Fellowship Program (NFP).
 He has a research collaboration with international partners, including DAAD: German Academic Exchange Service; University of Hohenheim, Stuttgart, Germany; Rhine-Waal University, Kleve, Germany; Universität Hamburg, Germany; and Texas A&M University, USA.

-His research focuses on information disorder and how to deal with it in agri-food and natural resource management context.
+His research focuses on information disorder and how to deal with it in agri-food and natural resource management contexts.
 Furthermore, capacity and capacity development, Q-methodology, climate change issues, digitalization in advisory services, social media, urban agriculture, social learning, and a rights-based approach to development remain central to his work.